 Mr. Kakar is a participant in Superior's Salary Continuation Plan, which provides a retirement benefit for participants who terminate employment after having reached specified vesting dates and after reaching the age of 65 (or in the event of death while in our employ prior to separation from service).
 Upon a qualifying termination, Superior will pay to the participant a benefit equal to 30% of his or her final average compensation over the preceding 36 months.
 For employee participants, final average compensation includes only base salary.
-The benefit is paid bi-weekly and continues for the longer of 10 years or until death, provided death occurs more than 10 years after the employee's retirement date.
-Mr. Kakar's rights have vested under the Salarv Continuation Plan.
-The Salary Continuation Plan was closed to new participants in 2011 and, as a result, Messrs.
-McQuay, Masanovich, Tykal, Sistek, Stebbins, and Moiz are not participants.
+The benefit is paid twice per month and continues for the longer of 10 years or until death, provided death occurs more than 10 years after the employee's retirement date.
+Mr. Kakar's rights have vested under the Salary Continuation Plan.
+The Salary Continuation Plan was closed to new participants in 2011 and, as a result, none of our NEOs other than Mr. Kakar are participants.

 All employees may participate in Superior's tax-qualified Savings and Retirement Plan which is a 401(k) plan.
-For fiscal year 2018, Superior matched 100% of the first 1% of before-tax contributions made to the plan and 50% of such contributions over 1% and up to 6%.
-However, Superior did not match employee contributions in excess of the legal limit of \$18,500 (\$24,000 for individuals older than 50 years of age) in 2018.
+For fiscal year 2019, Superior matched 100% of the first 1% of before-tax contributions made to the plan and 50% of such contributions over 1% and up to 6%.
+However, Superior did not match employee contributions in excess of the legal limit of \$19,000 (\$25,000 for individuals older than 50 years of age) in 2019.
 All Company contributions are vested 100% after two years of service.